projectkiwi/OneUp-iOS/README.md

 #### User Story 3

 - [.5] Express an opinion on past records by liking - Harris
-- [ ] Express an opinion on past records by commenting - Marty
+- [] (NOT DOING THIS) Express an opinion on past records by commenting - Marty

 #### User Story 4